The Sifl and Olly Show: Characters

 Also voiced by Crocco.
 His body is a green sock with enormous eyes (pointing in different directions) and a pair of wire glasses.
 The puppeteer's hand is positioned awkwardly within the sock, adding to Precious' bizarre persona.
-He is the owner of the Precious Roy Home Shopping Netwerk, which Sifl & Olly are spokesmen for.
+He is the owner of the Precious Roy Home Shopping Network, which Sifl & Olly are spokesmen for.
 He speaks in non sequiturs, seems unaware of what his products actually are, and punctuates his last sentence of the segment with "suckers!".